-"Hysteria in Hocked ,ne'er most King Siged , 🐯🦍🐋 💤 ⭐🌚🌏 " ; ne'er most ; superlative degree of never (figure of speech)
+"Hysteria in Hocked ,ne'er most King Size , 🐯🦍🐋 💤 ⭐🌚🌏 " ; ne'er most ; superlative degree of never (figure of speech)

 The Fates or The Furies Randomisation

-Never select a card from randomization,do it in proper succession / order / file or select from a defined group of card's like a suit or a set randomly.
+Never select a card from randomization, it may be done in proper succession / order / file or select from a defined group of card's like a suit or a set randomly.

 Tarot cards ; Tarot cards reading ; Majore Arcana , Minor Arcana